AsesinoBlade/numidium-mods/DynamicMusic/readme.txt

-Month - Function, True if the current in-game month matches the specified month code (see 3cxi) StartMenu - Boolean, True if the game is on the starting menu (the screen with new game, load game, and exit game) Combat - Boolean, True if player is in combat
+Month - Function, True if the current in-game month matches the specified month code (see 3cxi) StartMenu - Boolean, True if the game is on the starting menu (the screen with new game, load game, and exit game) Combat - Boolean, True if player is in combat PlayDungeonMusic - Boolean, True if player enabled PlayDungeonMusic in settings PlayTownMusic - Boolean, True if player enabled PlayTownMusic in settings PlayExplorationMusic - Boolean, True if player enabled PlayExplorationMusic in settings PlayTavernMusic - Boolean, True if player enabled PlayTavernMusic in settings PlayShopMusic - Boolean, True if player enabled PlayShopMusic in settings PlayTempleMusic - Boolean, True if player enabled PlayTempleMusic in settings PlayPalaceMusic - Boolean, True if player enabled PlayPalaceMusic in settings PlayMagesGuildMusic - Boolean, True if player enabled PlayMagesGuildMusic in settings PlayFightersGuildMusic - Boolean, True if player enabled PlayFightersGuildMusic in settings PlayKnightsGuildMusic - Boolean, True if player enabled PlayKnightsGuildMusic in settings PlayArchaeologistsGuildMusic - Boolean, True if player enabled PlayArchaeologistsGuildMusic in settings PlayBardsGuildMusic - Boolean, True if player enabled PlayBardsGuildMusic in settings PlayProstitutesGuildMusic - Boolean, True if player enabled PlayProstitutesGuildMusic in settings Time - Function, True if game hour matches one of the paramaters (hours are in 24 hour format) TownHasMagesGuild - Boolean, true if the current town has a mage's guild BuildingIsOpen - Boolean, true if the building is open

 3c.
 Value Lookup